fdwr/MachineLearningOperators/Multigather.md

 | Avoids rank limitation issues.                                                      | ❌              | ✅                                  |
 | Implementation correspondence between tensor coordinates is straight-forward.       | ✅              | ✅ (one extra multiply)             |

-No approach is ideal, but the latter enables you to change existing dimension sizes, enables full rank usage up to backend limits, has a simple rank consistency validation rule (`input.rank == indices.rank == output.rank`), and is fairly easy for the implementation when mapping coordinates between output/indices/input.
+No approach is ideal, but the latter enables you to change existing dimension sizes, enables full rank usage up to backend limits (in other words, a `gatherElements` that already worked up to 5D in an implementation could be implemented by this operator), has a simple rank consistency validation rule (`input.rank == indices.rank == output.rank`), and is fairly easy for the implementation when mapping coordinates between output/indices/input.

 ## Possible implementation